 There are regular political visits.
 The Federal President visited Peru in 2015; in 2019, the Parliamentary Friendship Group for Relations with the Andean States visited Lima and Pucallpa.

-Peru’s economic growth is impressive standing at ca. 4.0% in 2019.
+Peru’s economic growth is impressive, standing at approximately four percent in 2019.
+For 2020, however, an economic slump of ten percent of GDP is expected due to the COVID‑19 crisis.
 The largest German investment is the extension of Lima airport by Fraport AG.

-GDP of 222.6 billion US dollars (2018) broke down into 58.12% through trade and services, 16.52% through industry, 14.36% through mining and oil production, 5.1% through the construction sector and 5.9% through agriculture.
+GDP of 229 billion US dollars (2019) broke down into around 58% through trade and services, 16% through industry, 15% through mining and oil production, 5% through the construction sector and 6% through agriculture.
 The mining sector accounts for some 60% of the country’s exports.
+The effects of the pandemic will alter this ratio, as the sectors have been hit with varying degrees of severity.
 German businesses are active in technological sectors, particularly providing technology for more efficient and sustainable production.

-Development cooperation focuses on the environment, good governance and sustainable urban development which are key factors for Peru when it comes to sustainable development.
-Supporting Peru’s anti‑corruption agenda is an important focus.
-Cooperation on climate and environmental issues is also central.
-This cooperation is based on the international sustainability agenda, national contributions to climate protection and the OECD country programme.
-This takes in programmes in the field of sustainable urban development, water supplies and disposal, public transport, regenerative energies and waste disposal.
+Development cooperation focuses on the environment, good governance and sustainable urban development, which are key factors for Peru when it comes to sustainable development.
+It centres around support for Peru’s anti-corruption plan and cooperation on climate and environmental issues, based on the global agenda for sustainable development, national contributions to climate protection and the OECD country programme.

 There is a Goethe-Institut in Lima and a German-Peruvian culture institute in Arequipa.